TeeSeYan/Map_System_UE5/README.md

 ### Player Tracking
 - Developed player icon system with support for different characters and game modes
-- Optimised performance by updating map data only when the map is opened
+- Optimised performance by updating map data only (When the map is opened)

 ### Navigation & Controls
-- WASD-based map movement (inspired by Resident Evil 2)
+- WASD-based map movement
 - Zoom in/out functionality
 - Floor switching (Next / Previous system)